-The course is the first ten chapters of the student text.
+The course is covers chapters 4-10, and mission specific chapter 13.
+It is strongly encouraged to review chapters 1-3 prior to the course.
 The content of chapters 1-3 build upon the knowledge gained during Hazardous Materials First Responder - Awareness Level training.
 The information from these first three chapters is essential to achieve the objectives of the remaining chapters.
-Students will obtain the majority of the information from Chapters 1-3 during the pre-course reading assignment and activity.
+Students will obtain the majority of the information from Chapters 1-3 during the pre-course reading assignment and quizzes/test.

-Content of Chapters 4-10 will be addressed during the 40 hour training.
+Content of Chapters 4-10, and 13 will be addressed during the 40 hour training.
 Objectives for each chapter include: